peter88213/yw-cnv/docs/index.md

 ## Features

--   Generate a "standard manuscript" formatted **ODF text document (ODT)** from an yWriter 6/7 project.
+-   Generate a "standard manuscript" formatted **ODF text document (ODT)** from a yWriter 7 project.

--   Load yWriter 6/7 chapters and scenes into an OpenDocument file with chapter and scene markers for **proof reading** and writing back.
+-   Load yWriter 7 chapters and scenes into an OpenDocument file with chapter and scene markers for **proof reading** and writing back.

 -   Generate a **character list** that can be edited in Office Calc and